The Worm Ouroboros: Plot

 The expedition's fleet is smashed and its army destroyed.
 Juss and Brandoch Daha meet with three strange enchanted heroes of an earlier time, and Juss is later nearly killed by a manticore.
-After a year of wandering they climb the mighty peak of Koshtra Pivrarcha and then attempt the even more difficult peak of Koshtra Belorn.
-Before reaching the summit of Koshtra Belorn they encounter Queen Sophonisba, a royal from that area to whom the gods have granted eternal youth.
+After a year of wandering they climb two mighty peaks, where they encounter Queen Sophonisba, to whom the gods have granted eternal youth.
 From Sophonisba they learn that Goldry is held in prison on the top of Zora Rach Nam, a mountain which cannot be climbed and whose peak is surrounded by unceasing flames.
 There is only one way to free him: they must find a hippogriff's egg, and one of them must ride the newly hatched hippogriff.
-Queen Sophonisba gives Lord Juss a hippogriff egg, but their companion, the Impland native Mivarsh Faz, steals the egg and tries to use it himself, resulting in his death.
-Lord Juss and Brandoch Daha set out for home, their quest defeated for the time being.
-But matters are not completely hopeless, as one of Queen Sophonisba's martlet scouts has told them of another hippogriff egg lying at the bottom of a lake in Demonland.
+Queen Sophonisba gives Juss a hippogriff egg, but their companion, the Impland native Mivarsh Faz, steals the egg and tries to use it himself, dying in the attempt.
+Juss and Brandoch Daha set out for home, defeated.
+But matters are not completely hopeless, as one of Queen Sophonisba's martlet scouts has told them of another hippogriff egg, lying at the bottom of a lake in Demonland.

 Meanwhile, the armies of Witchland have attacked Demonland.
-Duke Corsus is the first commander of the Witchland army, and conquers part of Demonland, but is defeated by Spitfire.
-A new Witchland army, under the command of Lord Corinius, defeats Spitfire and captures most of Demonland, including Brandoch Daha's castle of Krothering, which had been watched over by his sister Lady Mevrian.

-At this point, Lord Gro changes sides and helps Lady Mevrian escape from the grasp of Corinius, who wishes to marry her against her will.
-A few months later, Lord Juss and Brandoch Daha return and expel the Witches from Demonland.
+Duke Corsus, the Witchland commander, conquers part of Demonland, but is defeated by Spitfire.
+A new Witchland army, under the command of Lord Corinius, defeats Spitfire and captures most of Demonland, including Brandoch Daha's castle of Krothering, the home of his sister Lady Mevrian.
+Lord Gro changes sides and helps Lady Mevrian escape from Corinius, who wishes to marry her against her will.
+A few months later, Juss and Brandoch Daha return and expel the Witches from Demonland.

-Equipped with a new hippogriff egg, Lord Juss makes a successful second attempt to rescue his brother.
-However, his forces are trapped in an inland sea by the Witchland navy.
-Forced to engage in battle directly, they completely destroy that navy.
-La Fireez dies in this battle.
+Equipped with a new hippogriff egg, Lord Juss makes a successful second attempt to rescue his brother, but his forces are trapped in an inland sea by the Witchland navy.
+They destroy the navy, but La Fireez dies in this battle.
 The Demons then sail to Carcë and face the remaining forces of Witchland in a climactic struggle.
-In the battle, Lord Gro is lambasted by Corund for switching sides; Gro responds by killing a Demon and is himself killed by Spitfire.
-Corund dies from wounds he suffers fighting with the heroes of Demonland.
+Lord Gro is belittled for switching sides; he switches back and is killed by Spitfire.
+The Witch commander Corund also dies.
 His armies having failed, King Gorice attempts another terrible summoning; lacking the aid of Gro, he is unable to complete the spell and is destroyed.
 Duke Corsus poisons the remaining nobles of Witchland, and is killed himself by the dying Corinius.